IloBe/Customer-Segmentation-and-Classification-Master/README.md

 Furthermore, regarding engineering principles, this project is implemented as a PoC (Proof-of-Concept) only.
 Means, no primary SW architecture is designed and the coding is not separated and grouped to Python classes having included domain specific tasks.
 No packages are created to be able to deploy a real project result including a production application to handle new data records.
 All this would be a future toDo.

 ## Technical
-All coding has been implemented under virtual environment conditions with the libraries mentioned in the requirements.txt file.
+All coding has been implemented under <b>virtual environment</b> conditions with the libraries mentioned in the requirements.txt file.
 For Windows, having conda installed, the installation can be done e.g. by:
 - __Windows__
   ```
 	conda create --name arvato-project python=3.7